Understanding the Threat of Invasive Insect Pests

 • Talk about SLAM (slow ash mortality) and other management options.

-This stand-alone tour has been designed to be particularly relevant to individuals concerned about the potential impacts of this pest on their communities, those who have not yet been involved in the on-the-ground response, and anyone interested in learning more from the coalition of responders.
+This stand-alone tour has been designed to be particularly relevant to individuals concerned about the potential impacts of this pest on their communities, those who have not yet been involved in the on-the-ground response, and anyone interested in learning more from the coalition of on-the-ground responders.
 Participants will have the opportunity to not just observe but also engage directly with the experts leading these initiatives.

 Day Three: